 “Petroleum” means oil removed from the earth and the oil derived from tar sands, and/or shale.

-“Petroleum Refinery” or “Refinery” means any facility engaged in producing gasoline, gasoline blending stocks, naphtha, kerosene, distillate fuel oils, residual fuel oils, lubricants, or asphalt (bitumen) through distillation of petroleum or through re-distillation, cracking, or reforming of unfinished petroleum derivatives.
+“Petroleum Refinery” means any facility engaged in producing gasoline, gasoline blending stocks, naphtha, kerosene, distillate fuel oils, residual fuel oils, lubricants, or asphalt (bitumen) through distillation of petroleum or through re-distillation, cracking, or reforming of unfinished petroleum derivatives.
 Facilities that distill only pipeline transmix (off-spec material created when different specification products mix during pipeline transportation) are not petroleum refineries, regardless of the products produced.

+“Physical Address” means an address for a physical presence, such as an office location, a rental space, or a residence, where an employee, director, officer, or owner primarily conducts their day-to-day business activities.
+A P.O. box is not a physical address.

 “Pickled Steel Sheet” means hot rolled steel sheet that is sent through a series of hydrochloric acid baths that remove the oxides, and includes both finished pickled steel, and steel produced by the facility as an intermediate product for further processing.

-“Pipeline Quality Natural Gas” means, for the purpose of calculating emissions under MRR, natural gas having a high heat value greater than 970 Btu/scf and equal to or less than 1,100 Btu/scf, and which is at least ninety percent (90%) methane by volume, and which is less than five percent (5%) carbon dioxide by volume.
+“Pipeline Quality Natural Gas” means, for the purpose of calculating emissions under MRR, natural gas having all of the following characteristics on an annual weighted average basis: high heat value greater than 970 Btu/scf and equal to or less than 1,100 Btu/scf, at least ninety percent (90%) methane by volume, and less than five percent (5%) carbon dioxide by volume.

 “Pistachio” means the nuts of the pistachio tree Pistacia vera.